 Here are the official crowds for the 2017 edition of the Rugby Championship, the annual tournament featuring Southern Hemisphere quartet Argentina, South Africa, Australia and New Zealand.
 It was previously known as the Tri Nations before changing its name to the Rugby Championship following Argentina’s introduction.

-Last updated after Australia vs Argentina on 16 September, 2017 Continue reading “The Rugby Championship 2017 Attendances- TRC 2017 Tri Nations Crowds”
+Last updated after Argentina vs Australia on 8 October, 2017 Continue reading “The Rugby Championship 2017 Attendances- TRC 2017 Tri Nations Crowds”

 Former Springbok winger Chris Badenhorst’s son Dian took the field today for the Free State Cheetahs against the Natal Sharks in their Currie Cup game (on 2 September, 2017).
 Dian was the replacement scrumhalf for Free State today, and replaced former Baby Bok JP Smith in the second half.